Building an Ipe Deck:

 By far, the topic that brings the most discussion amongst deck builders is “What is the best deck fastening method?”
 There are three major ones that are worth mentioning.
 Using nails to install an ipe deck is not recommended and, quite frankly, a waste of time.
 Besides, when using nails to build a deck, nail pop ups will be an issue over time.
 Not only is this a liability issue, but it can lead to an unstable decking surface.

-Deck Fasteners: There are many brands of deck fasteners.
-While the final choice is up to you, the fastening method we recommend works best with the Ipe Clip ® brand of deck fasteners.
+Hidden Fastener Method: There are many brands of hidden deck fasteners.
+While the final choice is up to you, the fastening method we recommend works best with the Ipe Clip® brand of deck fasteners.
 Their brand of deck fastener firmly holds ipe deck boards in place.
 They also provide maximum holding power to the joist.
 Unlike deck fastening systems that requires screws to be installed vertically, the Ipe Clip® deck fastening system requires deck screws to be installed at a 45° angle.
 It’s been scientifically proven that installing hidden deck fasteners at a 45° angle will produce a much more stable, solid deck.

 Screw and Plug Method: If you are committed to installing ipe deck boards with screws only, here are our recommendations: